SurgicalInformatics/healthyr_demos/README.md

 This video covers:
 * Producing multiple PDFs automatically
-* Utilising 'Knit with parameters' in the Posit interface
+* Utilising 'Knit with parameters' within the Posit interface
 * Purrr for iteration - using map() and pwalk()

 [R Script including dataset loading (2023-03 folder in this repository)](2023-08)